Language selection

 Scope of the excise duty framework for vaping products

-7. A vaping product falls within the scope of the excise duty framework for vaping products if it meets the definition of a vaping product, as set out in section 2 of the Excise Act, 2001.
-Vaping products that do not meet this definition are not subject to the excise duty framework for vaping products.
-For example, vaping substances that contain tobacco or any cannabis, and reusable vaping devices (e.g., ‘vaping pens’) that do not contain a vaping substance, do not meet the definition of a vaping product.
-Therefore, those products are not subject to the excise duty framework for vaping products.
+6. Vaping products that do not meet the Excise Act, 2001 definition of a vaping product are not subject to the excise duty framework.
+For example, vaping substances that contain tobacco or any cannabis and, reusable vaping devices (e.g., ‘vaping pens’) that do not contain a vaping substance, do not meet the definition of a vaping product, and as such are not subject to the excise duty framework.

-11. A flow chart representing how the excise duty framework applies to the importation of vaping products is found in Annex 4 of this memorandum.
+10. A flow chart representing how the excise duty framework applies to the importation of vaping products is found in Annex 3 of this memorandum.

 Licensing requirements

-Vaping product licence
+Vaping Product licence

-14. Upon meeting the eligibility criteria, the CRA will send a letter to the applicant to confirm their CRA vaping product licence approval and give them their new excise duty program account number.
+12. Upon meeting the eligibility criteria, the CRA will send a letter to the applicant to confirm their CRA vaping product licence approval and give them their new excise duty program account number.

 Vaping product licence - exceptions

-17. A person does not have to apply for a vaping product licence under the Excise Act, 2001 if they
+14. A person does not have to apply for a vaping product licence under the Excise Act, 2001 if they

-18. A vaping product licence is also not required if a person is strictly handling or selling stamped products (i.e., a warehouse distributor of duty-paid products, or a retail outlet) or strictly transporting vaping products in accordance with the Excise Act, 2001.
+16. A vaping product licence is not required if a person is strictly transporting vaping products on behalf of a vaping product licensee, an excise warehouse licensee or accredited representative, in accordance with the Excise Act, 2001.

 Vaping prescribed person